chrislewisdev/home/content/posts/2021-06-08-in-search-of-a-more-personal-internet.md

 ---
-title: In search of a more personal internet
-description: About the state of discoverability of online content these days.
+title = "In search of a more personal internet" description = "About the state of discoverability of online content these days." layout = "post"
-layout: post
 ---

 *Disclaimer: the thoughts presented in this post might be a little haphazard, I'm pretty much just writing this down as it comes to me.*